yourbasic/int/README.md

   Not really, but we've used arithmetic since childhood so it feels that way.
   Familiarity breeds both simplicity and contempt.

-TODO: In this text we...

 The code examples are in [Go][golang] and the text comes with three example libraries:

 - [bit][bit] contains a set data structure and some bit-twiddling functions,
-- [bloom][bloom] is a Bloom filter, a probabilistic set data structure,
+- [bloom][bloom] is a Bloom filter, a probabilistic set data structure, and
 - [graph][graph] is a library of basic graph algorithms.

-The term "integer" is used to indicate an integral data type consisting of 32 or 64 bits, unless otherwise stated.
+Unless otherwise stated, an **integer** indicates an integral data type consisting of 32 or 64 bits.

 # Generic vertex labeling